 Iran reportedly cut off funding to PIJ in May 2015 because it refused to support Tehran’s involvement in Yemen.
 Iran shifted funds to As-Sabarin, or “the Patient,” a Gaza movement led by Hisham Salem, a former PIJ member.

 In May 2016, the Islamic Republic resumed support for PIJ, reportedly allocating $70 million annually.
 The decision followed a visit by a PIJ delegation to Tehran.
 Lieutenant-General Gadi Eizenkot, chief of staff of Israel’s armed forces, said Iran increased funding to groups in the Gaza Strip starting in late 2017.
 “In recent months, investment in the Palestinian arena has also been growing out of a desire to influence it - with an increase in the (annual) funding in the Gaza Strip for Hamas and Islamic Jihad to $100 million,” he said in January 2018.
+Israeli media later reported that Iran was transferring some $30 million a year, or $2.5 million a month, to PIJ.
 In May 2018, PIJ launched rockets into Israel.

 Relations between Hamas and PIJ